rahavans/OFDM_Receiver/README.md

 # OFDM_Receiver

 Hi!
-Over my last school term, I was taking a course about Wireless Communications (ECE414) where the final project was to build a OFDM receiver, that would be able to demodulate a signal in a communication pipeline.
+Over my 4A academic term at the University of Waterloo, I was taking a course on Wireless Communications (ECE414) where the final project was to build a OFDM receiver, that would be able to demodulate a signal in a communication pipeline.

 The design follows a traditional OFDM receiver design which incorporates parallelizing bitstreams for OFDM subcarriers, removing the pilot signal, later used for channel equalization, and removing a cyclic prefix used to assist in combatting inter-symbol interference (ISI).